 solving homelessness through civic responsibility

-A gap in shelter services to provide for pets, and an alternative for those who have difficulty with expectations (many due to mental health episodes) exists and in 2017 a Task Force was formed ( several non-profits, National Weather Service (NWS), City departments) and Code Blue Warming Station (CBWS) resulted to directly address those gaps.
+Gaps in cold weather shelter services to provide for pets and an alternative for those who have difficulty with expectations (many due to mental health episodes) exists, and in the Spring of 2017, a Task Force formed by several non-profits, National Weather Service (NWS), & City departments resulted in Code Blue Warming Station (CBWS) to directly address those gaps.
 YCCO was a member of the original Task Force and contributed to coordinating and operating CBWS the first year.

 We were given an opportunity to collaborate with individuals that had surplus bread and snack products and were able to provide many organizations and individuals with these products for over a year.

 In 2017 YCCO began a program to provide community service hours for our homeless with outstanding warrants or other minor legal issues to resolve.
 We collaborated with the City of Amarillo to help with bulk trash pickup and illegal dumping challenges.
 The program has shown great success for those that are now able to complete the process of obtaining identification, seeking employment, and applying for housing.

 We support and appreciate the noticeable and highly impactful changes being implemented by the City of Amarillo Leadership, City of Amarillo Community Development Dept., the Coming Home program, Potter County, and ALL homeless organizations and agencies.
 We know that everyone advocating together and having conversations with those that ask what they can do to meet this challenge has brought these significant changes in the way our community addresses homelessness.

 While assisting our friends through the re-acclimating process as they move into their homes, we took notice of some generational circumstances that lead to homelessness and statistically become chronic.
 With this in mind, we have shifted our focus and tasked ourselves with ending this cycle and closing the door to people surviving in poverty becoming homeless.
 We will always serve the chronically homeless, and they will always be our heart.